There is some confusion related to the standard EN13552 covering anti-slip regulations and anti-slip tape. In this post, we discuss why this is.

-From time-to-time, we have received inquiries from customers asking whether our anti slip materials achieve EN 13552 certification.
-I want to categorically state that EN13552 does not and has never ever related to anti slip.
+From time-to-time, we have received inquiries from customers asking whether our anti-slip materials achieve EN 13552 certification.
+I want to categorically state that EN13552 does not and has never ever related to anti-slip.
 Some companies in the past have made an error and it has continued on for too long.
-Companies are often quoting that they have an anti-slip tape approved to EN13552, if there was a slip injuries claim that needed legal protection, they would not be covered.
+Companies are often quoting that they have an anti-slip tape approved to EN13552, if there was a slip injury claim that needed legal protection, they would not be covered.

 What is EN 13522?